 Projects that have exhausted the maximum of three six-month extensions and require additional time to complete the installation due to issues related to the COVID-19 pandemic may be granted a stay on the cancellation not to exceed one year from the project's Reservation Expiration Date.
 Program participants seeking additional time due to COVID-19 delays must submit a written request with verifiable information that clearly demonstrates the project was progressing in a timely manner prior to the COVID-19 pandemic.
-Similar to a second or third extension request, any request for a stay of cancellation requires unanimous SGIP Working Group approval, and the SGIP Working Group shall notify Applicants within 30 days of a submitted request.
-When considering a request for a stay of cancellation, the SGIP Working Group will consider:
+Similar to a second or third extension request, any request for a stay of cancellation requires Program Administrator approval, and the SGIP Program Administrator shall notify Applicants within 30 days of a submitted request.
+When considering a request for a stay of cancellation, the SGIP Program Administrator will consider: